Games Engine Labs

 First Steps Into Game Engines:

-'First Steps Into Game Engines' is a 1-day remote lab scheduled for November 27, 2020.
+'First Steps Into Game Engines' is a 1-day remote lab scheduled for Friday 21st May 2021.
 This is an open-call, and all applications will be considered that meet our eligibility criteria.
-There is a maximum of 18 places (9 for Unity and 9 for Unreal).
+There is a maximum of 18 places (9 for Unity and 9 for Unreal)

 Real time game engines are set to become the 21st century’s most significant creation and distribution platform, impacting all sectors of the entertainment industries.